 The monitoring and evaluation exercises noted above will represent milestones in the implementation of the activities.
-These regular assessments will constitute a basis for a possible decision of suspension or revision of a possible decision of suspension or revision of a constitute a basis for a activities, should the conditions on the ground not allow for their proper implementation.
+These regular assessments will constitute a basis for a possible decision of suspension or revision of a possible decision of suspension or revision of activities, should the conditions on the ground not allow for their proper implementation.